 - The AI reasons through the logic: It identifies the need for SUMIFS (multiple criteria) with a date range condition using TODAY().

-- Output: A complete formula with each clause annotated.
-Not just
+- Output: A complete formula with each clause annotated, such as

 3. Beyond Simple Formulas: Real-World Scenarios

-AI formula generation truly shines with complex, multi-step calculations:
+AI formula generation is most useful for complex, multi-step calculations:

 - Cross-sheet lookups: "Find the price of each product in Sheet1 from the pricing table in Sheet2, matching by SKU, and if not found return 'N/A'."
 The AI produces a proper XLOOKUP with an error handler.